 - How do I want to participate in 2019?

 - How do I want to submit the data to CMS?

 - Are there any bonuses?

 An eligible clinician or group’s overall payment adjustment is based on the Composite Performance Score (CPS).
-For 2020, the CPS score is based on four performance categories: Quality, Promoting Interoperability, Improvement Activities and Cost.
-There are specific circumstances where a practice may not qualify for a certain performance category.
-For those cases, CMS has created reweighting scenarios, shown in this table.
+For 2019, the CPS score is based on four performance categories: Quality, Promoting Interoperability, Improvement Activities and Cost.